 In conclusion, enterprise zones-standing alone (although sheltered by tax incentives)-are unlikely to be a viable means of rescuing depressed urban areas.
 Tax incentives would undoubtedly benefit existing firms, but special care would have to be taken to assure that businesses with high growth potential and a capacity to create jobs were attracted to the zones.
 Other types of programs would still be needed if urban areas are to get genuine assistance to develop their economies.
-253

-915 Fliteenth Street, N.W.
+American Association of Minority Enterprise Small Business Investment Companies 915 Fifteenth Street, N.W.
 Suite 700 Washington, D.C.
-20005 (202) 347-9600
+20005 (202) 347-8600